Mohammed-Khamis99/AWS-Projects/README.md

 ![image](https://github.com/user-attachments/assets/49698645-9317-4013-9ab6-fee46db4a632)

 ## Setting Up API Gateway
-To create a public endpoint for our Lambda function, we'll use the API Gateway service:
+To create a public endpoint for our Lambda function, we'll use the API Gateway service:.
 •	Navigate to the API Gateway service and create a new "REST API.".

 ![image](https://github.com/user-attachments/assets/1b67841a-1b5c-4620-b207-3398e0176462)